Tropical Storm Halong (2008): Meteorological history

 Later on May 17, Halong made landfall on the Philippine region of Pangasinan and travelled towards the northeast over Luzon.
 While over land Halong weakened into a tropical storm with both the JTWC and the JMA downgrading Halong early the next day.
-Later that day after reaching the Philippine Sea, Halong started to restrengthen and intensified into a severe tropical storm.
-However it did not intensify any further and on May 19 weakened into a tropical storm.
-Later that day, PAGASA issued their final advisory on Halong as it moved out of their area of responsibility.
+Later that day after reaching the Philippine Sea, Halong started to strengthen and intensify into a severe tropical storm.
+However, it did not intensify any further, and on May 19, weakened into a tropical storm.
+Later that day, PAGASA issued their final advisory on Halong, as it moved out of their area of responsibility.
 The JTWC then issued their last advisory on Halong as it had begun its extratropical transition.
 The JMA then reported that it had completed its extratropical transition and issued their final advisory on the remnant low of Halong.
 The remnants of Halong dissipated on May 24.

 Preparations

 Starting May 15, PAGASA issued Storm Warning Signals for various areas across the Philippines.
 At 1500 UTC that day Signal Number One was initially issued over northern Palawan, Occidental Mindoro and Lubang Island.
 At its maximum coverage (at 0930 UTC May 17), Storm Signal Number 3 was issued for Zambales, Pangasinan, La Union, Tarlac, Benguet and Ilocos Sur, Signal Number 2 was for Bataan, Bulacan, Pampanga, Nueva Vizcaya, Nueva Ecija, Quirino, Ifugao, Mt.
 Province, Kalinga, Abra, Apayao and Ilocos Norte and Signal Number 1 was raised for Lubang Island, Batangas, Cavite, Laguna, Rizal, northern Quezon, Isabela, Aurora, Cagayan, Calayan Island, Babuyan Group of Islands, Batanes and Metro Manila Further on as Cosme (Halong) razed through Northern Luzon, these storm signals were scaled back until the storm reached the Cagayan-Batanes area and the Pacific Ocean proper.